GENERICERROR000/I_Can_Docker/README.md

 COPY
 # Copy the files from the build context to the directory specified
-# User over ADD when possible
+# Use over ADD when possible

 WORKDIR
 # Changes the working directory for any RUN, CMD, ENTRYPOINT, COPY, and ADD instructions that comes after WORKDIR

 EXPOSE
-# Tells Docker which port(s) the container listens to at runtime.
+# Tells Docker which port(s) the container listens on at runtime.
 # EXPOSE does not expose the port from the container to the host, it just tells Docker that the container is listening on that port.

 USER